 - Resident Medical Officers who provide 24-hour on-site medical cover

-- Nurses and healthcare assistants who are the person’s main carers in hospital, providing day-to-day care, dispensing medication and making sure the person is kept comfortable
+- Nurses and healthcare assistants who will be your primary carers, providing day-to-day care, dispensing medication and making sure you’re comfortable

-- Physiotherapists who help optimize muscle tone, and improve balance, co-ordination and function
+- Physiotherapists who will help optimize your muscle tone, and improve balance, co-ordination and function

-- Occupational Therapists who carry out physical and cognitive assessments, and plan goal-oriented treatment interventions to prevent disability and promote independence
+- Occupational Therapists who will carry out physical and cognitive assessments, and work with you to plan recovery goals

-- Speech and Language Therapists who help the patient overcome swallowing and communication difficulties
+- Speech and Language Therapists who will help you overcome any swallowing or communication difficulties

 Accommodation & facilities

-Each patient is accommodated in their own room which is equipped with all the facilities to make their stay as comfortable as possible.
+You’ll have your own room which is equipped with all the facilities to make your stay as comfortable as possible.

-The Physiotherapy and Occupational Therapy units are well-equipped and provide areas where patients can practice and improve the skills that will help them return to life at home.
+The Physiotherapy and Occupational Therapy units are well-equipped and provide areas where you can practice and improve the skills that will help you get back home and living your life to the fullest.
 All elements of our Stroke Care service are provided on-site.

-Family members and visitors are always welcome as they make up an important part of the stroke patient’s support network, but we also recognise the need for our patients to get plenty of rest and quiet, particularly in the first few days of their admission to the Stroke Unit.
-The Stroke Care Team will offer advice on the most suitable times to visit and will always be on hand to answer any questions.
+Family members and visitors are always welcome as they’re an important part of your support network.
+However, it’s also important for our patients to get plenty of rest and quiet, particularly in the first few days of their admission.
+As such, we’ll offer advice on the most suitable times to visit and will always be on hand to answer any questions.

 Outside the “3-hour thrombolysis window”, our Stroke Care Team has access to a full range of services and personnel that enable us to deliver high quality initial medical care.
 These include: